 What is the RAW file system and what causes this error?

 Before fixing or preventing a RAW error, you must first understand what a RAW error is.
-RAW is a file system error which means that the operating system cannot recognize the file system type or that it cannot access the file system of the drive.
+RAW is a file system error which means that the operating system cannot recognize the file system type or that it cannot access the file system of the flash drive or memory card.
 Some of the common reasons for your file system to become a RAW are improper flash drive removal, file system corruption, virus attack, lots of bad sectors, etc.